Schimpffafa/Map-Portfolio/README.md

 ![Farm Splash](./maps/farmPrint.jpg)
 Fig. 5: [Schimpff Farm PDF](./maps/farmPrint.pdf)

+### Reasons for creating this map

 This map was a pet project.
 Truly, it was inspired by this map:

 ![Achewon Map](./maps/achewon.jpg)
 Fig. 6: [Camp Achewon Drawn Map](./maps/achewon.pdf)

 My grandfather, for more than 50 years, lived on a piece of property, nicknamed "The Farm" by the family.
 A few years back, they sold the property.
 For many years, the farm was used by a local Boy Scout Troop, Troop 281 out of Anderson, Ohio, who worked with my grandfather in order to make trails, bridges, fields, and campsites.
 In the late 90s/early 2000s, the scouts at the time drew this map, with proposed additions to the land and a proposition to appeal to the Dan Beard Council to make Camp Achewon a recognized scout camp, available to be used by the whole council, not just Troop 281.
-Although these aspirations never materialized, the map they created was quite realistic and spatially accurate, and provided a good baseline to create drawn layers showing trails and campsites on top of ariel photography.
+Although these aspirations (specifically the treehouse and the lake) never materialized, the map they created was quite realistic and spatially accurate, and provided a good baseline to create drawn layers showing trails and campsites on top of ariel photography.

-The farm is in Clermont county

-reason

-data sources (clermont county gis, achewon)

-methodology (drawing custom polygons, using contour lines, stream lines, and property lines to match up the achewon scan with the actual basemap)
+### Methodology

+The farm is in Clermont County, OH, which has a GIS department.
+Using ariel photography from the summer of 2017 from Clermont Co.
+GIS, as well as feature classes for 2ft/10ft contour lines, property lines, streams, lakes, etc. I was able anchor and geo-reference the Achewon map over the ariel photography using property line edges, stream forks, and 2ft contour lines.
+Once this was completed, I was able to draw the trails and campsites by hand using the Achewon map.

+Once this was completed, all that was left to do was to add labels to the trails and put the map into a lay out and do post mapping cartography work.
+The finished product was printed on 11x17 tabloids, framed, and given to my grandfather and father for Christmas 2023.

 ## 2010 Tuberculosis Maps - Fall 2023